csm-actions/approve-pr-action/README.md

 You shouldn't pass it to workflows widely.

 This action allows you to protect PAT by [the Client/Server Model](https://github.com/securefix-action/client-server-model-docs).

+This action intends to approve only pull requests created by reliable Apps automatically.
+This action doesn't approve pull requests unless they don't meet the following conditions:

+1. All commits are linked to GitHub Users
+1. All commits are signed
+1. All committers or authors are allowed in the input `allowed_committers` (By default, `allowed_committers` are `renovate[bot]` and `dependabot[bot]`)

 ## How To Set Up